 Sussex County Community College welcomes our International Students.
 Payment can be an issue as there are US Federal regulations involved, as well as the policies of the College.
-Tuition must be paid in full no later than the tenth day of the Semester (Spring or Fall) and the second day of a Session (Winter or Summer).
-The student can pay in cash (U.S. Currency Only), or with credit or debit cards.
-Sussex now offers an easy payment solution for visiting students called Pay My Tuition.
+Tuition must be paid, in full, no later than the tenth day of the Semester (Spring or Fall) and the second day of a Session (Winter or Summer).
+The student can pay in cash (U.S. Currency Only), credit card or debit card.
+Sussex now offers an easy payment solution for visiting students, it is called Pay My Tuition.
 It is very simple for students to pay using their country's currency.
 Visit paymytuition.com (http://paymytuition.com) and follow the directions; if you have any questions, contact support@paymytuition.com (mailto:support@paymytuition.com).
 Paying tuition with the support of Pay My Tuition is safe, secure, and quick, with minimal fees.